-Rahma Ziyad assistant educator since 3-1-2020 at AMS, is currently pursuing training for Alabama Early Learning Guidelines (AELG).
+Rahma Ziyad (she/her) assistant educator since 3-1-2020 at AMS, is currently pursuing training for Alabama Early Learning Guidelines (AELG).
 In combination with her Bachelor's degree in Psychology and ongoing training in early childhood education, she is pursuing Lattice Level status on the Alabama Pathways Registry for child care professionals.
 Rahma successfully completed Part I of Montessori Education for the 3 - 6 year old child on 7-21-20.
+Is currently pursuing Bachelor of Science degree in Early Childhood Education at the college of Human Development and Family Studies at Auburn University.